vuejs/vue-loader/docs/en/workflow/production.md

 1. Dynamically build up the configuration object based on an environment variable;

-2. Or, use two separate Webpack config files, one for development and one for production.
+2. Or, use two separate webpack config files, one for development and one for production.
 And maybe share some common options between them in a third file, as shown in [vue-hackernews-2.0](https://github.com/vuejs/vue-hackernews-2.0).

 It's really up to you as long as it achieves the goal.